-Limited attention among investors induces underreaction to newly released information and, hence, can explain anomalies such as momentum (Harrison Hong and Jeremy C. Stein 1999).
-Gur Huberman and Tomer Regev (2001) examine the case of the company EntreMed, an interesting example of underreaction to information.
+Inattention to Financial News.
+Limited attention among investors induces underreaction to newly-released information and hence can explain anomalies such as momentum (Hong and Stein, 1999).
+Huberman and Regev (2001) examines the case of the company EntreMed, an interesting example of under-reaction to information.
 On November 28, 1997, Nature prominently features an article reporting positive results on a cure for a type of cancer for a drug patented by EntreMed.
 On the same day, the New York Times reports an article on the same topic on page A28.
 Unsurprisingly, the stock price of EntreMed increases by 28 percent.
 What is surprising is what happens next.
 On May 4, 1998, the New York Times publishes on the front page an article on EntreMed that is very similar to the article that it had already published in November.
-Despite the fact that the article contains no new hard information, it leads to a 330 percent one-day return for EntreMed, and to a 7.5 percent one-day return for all bio-tech companies, moving billions in market capitalization.
+Despite the fact that the article contains no new hard information, it leads to a 330 percent one-day return for EntreMed, and to a 7.5 percent oneday return for all bio-tech companies, moving billions in market capitalization.
 The stock price of EntreMed does not revert to the previous level over the whole next year.

 While this is just a case study, it stresses the importance of studying systematically the response to new information.
 One important setting is the release of quarterly earnings news, and the consequent response of asset prices.
-To simplify, assume that v is the known information about cash flows of the company, and that o is the new information contained in the earnings announcement.
+To simplify, assume that v is the known information about cash-flows of the company, and that o is the new information contained in the earnings announcement.
 On the day before the announcement, the company price is P = v.
 On the day of the announcement, the updated company value is v + o.
-However, since the investors are inattentive, the asset price P responds only partially to the new information: $P = v + (1 - \theta)o$.
+However, since the investors are inattentive, the asset price P responds only partially to the new information: $P = v + (1 - \theta) o$.
 Over time, as the information makes its way to the inattentive investors (for example through additional articles as in the EntreMed case), the price incorporates the full value v + o.
-This implies that the short-run stock return r{SR} equals $r{SR} = (1 \theta$) o/v; the long-run stock return r{LR} , instead, equals $r{LR} = o/v$.
-In this example, a measure of investor attention is $(\partial r{SR}/\partial o)/(\partial r{LR}/\partial o)$ $= (1 - \theta)$.
-(The division by $(\partial r{LR}/\partial o)$ is a renormalization that makes the measure scale invariant) The higher is the inattention, the smaller is the immediate response and the larger is the predictability of stock returns in the days following the announcement, a phenomenon known as postearnings announcement drift (Victor L. Bernard and Jacob K. Thomas 1989).
+This implies that the short-run stock return r{SR} equals $r{SR} = (1 - \theta) o/v$; the long-run stock return r{LR} , instead, equals $r{LR} = o/v$.
+In this example, a measure of investor attention is $(\partial r{SR}/\partial o)/(\partial r{LR}/\partial o) = (1 - \theta)$.
+(The division by $(\partial r{LR}/\partial o)$ is a re-normalization which makes the measure scale-invariant) The higher is the inattention, the smaller is the immediate response and the larger is the predictability of stock returns in the days following the announcement, a phenomenon known as post-earnings announcement drift (Bernard and

+Thomas, 1989).
 Inattention leads to delayed absorption of information.